mish-mash-style/mishmash/README.md

 ## Groups
 In short, a Group is a collection of modules.
 Or modules within a module.
 When building a site in a modular fashion, it's very easy to build a number of disparate modules, add these to your site/app and everything works.
 But sometimes you'll run into the need to display modules differently depending on their context.
 This is where Groups come in.

 Groups create a context for modules to sit within, forming a relationship between them.
-Each sub-module is then made part of the containing module (block, in BEM) by including a class.
+Each sub-module is then made part of the containing module (a block in BEM) by including a class.

 **Method 1**